OpenSPP/documentation/README.md

 [![Testing Status](https://github.com/openspp/documentation/actions/workflows/test.yml/badge.svg?branch=doc_v3 "Testing Status")](https://github.com/openspp/documentation/actions/workflows/test.yml)

-# OpenSPP Documentation
+# OpenSPP - Social Protection Platform Documentation

-This is the repository for OpenSPP Documentation.
+OpenSPP is an open-source project that aims to streamline the management of social protection programs.
+It can be used on its own or in conjunction with other services.

 ## OpenSPP